paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_4_3)=
 ### Parameter estimation

 Once a suitable distribution law has been selected, the data sample can be used to estimate the distribution parameters, i.e. to fit the distribution to the data.
-Various standard statistical methods can be used for this task, the preferred ones being the Maximum Likelihood Method or Bayesian parameter estimation:
+Various standard {term}`statistical methods <Statistical method>` can be used for this task, the preferred ones being the Maximum Likelihood Method or Bayesian parameter estimation:

 -   The *Maximum Likelihood Method* or *Bayesian methods with non-informative prior* can be applied if the considered data sample is the only information used for modelling.